jywu20/Notes/Computer Science/Circuit/HDL.md

 is known as register transfer level (RTL) description.
 The meaning of the name is self-explained.
 This is the theoretical basis of many hardware description languages (HDLs).

+## RTL as event-driven programming model and as hardware description

 RTL description can be seen as a programming model.
 If we're sure that the physical circuits components faithfully implement